📅December 14, 2025

-5 Easy Morning Routines to Stabilize Blood Sugar After a Holiday Feast
+5 Morning Routines That Reset Your Blood Sugar After 50

 Let's be real: that second slice of gingerbread, the extra glass of mulled wine, and the late-night cheese board don't vanish at midnight on New Year's Eve.
 For many adults over 50, the morning after a holiday feast can feel like your body is running on sugar fumes — sluggish, foggy, maybe even a little irritable.
 That's where a thoughtful morning routine after holiday feast comes in.
 It's not about punishment or drastic detoxes — it's about gently guiding your metabolism back into balance using simple, science-supported habits you can start today.